sav-che/TL-2/Authors/Jepson, Willis Linn {std. Jeps.}.md

-> [!cite] BHL link: this entry starts at [page 440](https://www.biodiversitylibrary.org/item/103253#page/466/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 440](https://www.biodiversitylibrary.org/page/33068682) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Jepson, Willis Linn (1867-1946), Californian botanist, in various functions at the Dept. of Botany, Univ. of Calif.
-(Berkeley) 1887-1947, founder of the California botanical Society (1913), founder and editor of Madroño (1916-1934). (*Jeps.*).
+(Berkeley) 1887-1947, founder of the California botanical Society (1913), founder and editor of Madroño (1916-1934).
+**Abbreviated name**: *Jeps.*

 #### Herbarium and types